 Strong growth expected after challenging holiday lead-up in 2018

 The projected seasonal increase for 2019 is a byproduct of a challenging lead-up to the holidays last year, says Daniel Bachman, Deloitte’s U.S. economic forecaster.
 The government shutdown, an uptick in consumer savings and a sharp stock market decline likely all hit the economy last December, leading to lower growth during the period, he notes.
 With lower-than-expected holiday sales last year, 2019’s forecast predicts a strong growth rate in comparison to what Deloitte registered as more modest gains in 2018.

-After the 2018 holiday season wrapped up, Internet Retailer, a Digital Commerce 360 brand, estimated online shoppers spent 17.4% more than the previous November through December period.
+After the 2018 holiday season wrapped up, Internet Retailer estimated online shoppers spent 17.4% more than the previous November through December period.
 But the market analysis was conducted before the U.S. Department of Commerce released their delayed year-end numbers, and December’s lackluster performance left some economists back-pedaling on earlier, more optimistic projections.
 Data from research firm Adobe Inc. pointed to a similarly healthy online growth for the same months at 16.5% in 2018.
-Adobe’s data is based on data from more than 1 trillion visits to retail sites over the trailing 12 months, and Adobe Analytics measures transactions from 80 of the top 100 U.S. online retailers.
+Adobe’s figures are based on data from more than 1 trillion visits to retail sites over the trailing 12 months, and Adobe Analytics measures transactions from 80 of the top 100 U.S. online retailers.

 Deloitte’s predictions for “consistent” seasonal growth in 2019 are anchored by the current health of the labor market, near record-low unemployment rates and continued monthly job creation—all of which typically encourage consumers to spend more around the holidays, Bachman says.

 “The economy is still growing, albeit at a slower rate,” he adds.
 “We continue to see consumer confidence elevated, which also helps boost holiday spending.”